 The answer lies most of the times in one or more of the following factors:

-Exploring emotions is not considered critical
+Exploring emotions is not considered critical.

-Inability to cope with negative emotions
+Inability to cope with unwelcomed emotions.

-Identify themselves with the negative emotion
+Identify themselves with the feeling.

-Individual personality traits
+Individual personality traits.

 The principles of Acceptance and Commitment Therapy are:

 Cognitive Defusion: to better understand how cognitive defusion works, hold both your hand very close in front of your face.
 If you open your eyes, almost all you can see are your hands.
-If you distance your hands 10 cm from each other, you still see your hands, but you can also see everything else is surrounding you.
+If you distance your hands 15 cm from each other, you still see your hands, but you can also see everything surrounding you.
 Now think of your hands as the problem you are experiencing.
 If you move your problem on the side, it will be still there but not blinding or blocking you from everything else.

-Values: defining your values may not be the easiest task, it will take some self-exploration abilities, but they are vital to carry out all of the above points.
+Values: defining your values may not be the easiest task; it will take some self-exploration abilities, but they are vital to carry out all of the above points.
 What is important to you?
 Define your values and commit to them.

 follow my own moral compass, then the only expectations I need to live up to are my own."
-Michelle Obama

 Explore the links attached to this blog to broaden your understanding of ACT and self-care.